- Home

 - The report contains important information about Gresham’s drinking water and water system.

-- The Bull Run Watershed, located in a protected area of the Mt.
+Located in a protected area of the Mt.
 Hood National Forest, managed by the Portland Water Bureau.
+Learn more about Bull Run.

-- The Columbia South Shore Well Field, also managed by the Portland Water Bureau, is used on occasion to supplement the Bull Run.
+Columbia South Shore, managed by Portland Water Bureau, is used on occasion to supplement the Bull Run.
 Groundwater from these wells comes from three different aquifers:

 - Blue Lake Aquifer